mahima-shetty-ai-ml/StackOverflow_TagsClassifier/README.md

     from keras.models import Model
 </br>

-From scikit-learn we will import multiLabelBinarizer for doing multilabel classification
+From scikit-learn we will import multiLabelBinarizer for doing multilabel classification. .fit() -> fit() method, where we use the required formula and perform the calculation on the feature values of input data and fit this calculation to the transformer.

     multilabel_binarizer = MultiLabelBinarizer()